MattSHarker/javascript_practice/README.md

         * lockedBox.js

 9. Regular Expressions
+    1. basics.js
+        * Creating a regular expression
+        * Sets of characters
+        * List of special characters and shortcuts
+        * Repeating patterns

 *NOTE: Starred entries need to be updated to include a reference to a file that has yet to be created*